hazelgrove/hazel/INSTALL.md

   - WSL has to be enabled before it can be installed.
 So, to enable WSL, do the following:

     - From the start menu or task bar, open the "PowerShell" application **as an administrator** (by right-clicking on it when you search for it in the start menu).
-This will open a PowerShell command prompt.

     - Run the following command at the PowerShell prompt: